minos-org/slim-theme-minos-login/README.md

 ## About

 [Slim](http://slim.berlios.de/) is a graphical display manager for the X Window System that can be run independently of any window manager or desktop environment.
-This is a theme for slim running in Minos systems.
+This is a theme for the minos project.

 <p align="center">
 <img src="https://raw.githubusercontent.com/minos-org/slim-theme-minos-login/master/screenshots/minos-login-username.png" alt="minos-login-theme"/>
 </p>

 ## Quick start

+### On Ubuntu (only LTS releases)

 1. Set up the minos archive: